adarnimrod/resume/resume.rst

 Job expectations
 ----------------

-Looking for a sysadmin, devops or integration position.
-Preferably in Haifa, Tel-aviv or anywhere with a train station, remote work is also possible.
+Looking for a sysadmin/ devops position.
+Preferably in Haifa, Tel-aviv or anywhere with a train station near, remote work is also possible.